 Are there any side effects of using sperm for mouth ulcers?

-Because mouth ulcers are often caused by an infection, using sperm as a home remedy could actually introduce new bacteria into the mouth and make the infection worse.
-Additionally, because sperm can contain sexually transmitted infections (STIs), there is also the potential to worsen an existing STI or to contract a new one.
+Because mouth sores are often caused by infection, using sperm as a home remedy may actually introduce new bacteria into the mouth and worsen the infection.
+Furthermore, since sperm may contain a sexually transmitted infection (STI), it can worsen an existing STI or infect a new one.

-There is currently no scientific evidence to suggest that sperm has any effect on mouth ulcers.
-However, some people may find that semen makes their mouth ulcers feel better.
-This could be due to the fact that semen contains a substance called spermine, which has anti-inflammatory and antibacterial properties.
+As of now, there is no scientific evidence that sperm affects canker sores.
+There are, however, some people who find that semen soothes their mouth sores.
+It may be because semen contains spermine, which has anti-inflammatory and antibacterial properties.